 Choosing Garments with UV Protection

-Garments that cover more skin, such as long-sleeve shirts, long pants, and wide-brimmed hats, provide the best protection.
-Darker colors and denser fabrics can also improve a garment's ability to block sunlight.
-Additionally, many outdoor clothing brands now offer stylish options that don't compromise on safety, allowing individuals to enjoy the outdoors without risking their skin health.
+Additionally, many outdoor clothing brands now offer stylish options that don’t compromise on safety, allowing individuals to enjoy the outdoors without risking their skin health.

 Care and Maintenance of UV-protective Fabrics